 - Bifauxnen: Anka Wolbert's androgynous style qualifies her for this.

-- Epic Rocking: Not counting remixes or live versions, we have "Scum," "Stranger," "Taste of Medicine," "Something Wrong," "There's No Tomorrow," which are all longer than seven minutes in their original single or studio album appearances.
+- Epic Rocking: Not counting remixes or live versions, we have "Scum," "Stranger," "Taste of Medicine," "Something Wrong," and "There's No Tomorrow," which are all longer than seven minutes in their original single or studio album appearances.
 There would be too many Xymox songs between six and seven minutes to list.
 Their remixes can run as long as 10 minutes or more.

-- One Woman Song: "Medusa," "Michelle," "Louise," "Lorraine," "Evelyn," "Clementina," "Cynara," "Desdemona," and the Cover Version of The Sisters Of Mercy's "Alice."
+- One-Woman Song: "Medusa," "Michelle," "Louise," "Lorraine," "Evelyn," "Clementina," "Cynara," "Emily," "Desdemona," and the Cover Version of The Sisters of Mercy's "Alice."
 You might have noticed something about this list.

-- Unbuilt Trope: For Dark Wave as a genre, at least until the United States releases of Clan of Xymox (originally released in Europe in 1985) and Medusa (released in Europe in 1986).
+- Unbuilt Trope: For Dark Wave as a genre, at least until The United States releases of Clan of Xymox (originally released in Europe in 1985) and Medusa (released in Europe in 1986).